suryajeetlondhe/flutter_interview_questions/README.md

 Helps in building adaptive layouts easily.

 ---

-67) How do you handle user input in Flutter?
+67.How do you handle user input in Flutter?
+---
-    In Flutter, user input is usually handled using form fields like TextField, along with a controller like TextEditingController to get or modify the input.
+In Flutter, user input is usually handled using form fields like TextField, along with a
+    controller like TextEditingController to get or modify the input.

 🧠 Example: